Anhalt (electoral district)

-Anhalt is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
-It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 71.
-It is located in central Saxony-Anhalt, comprising the Anhalt-Bitterfeld district and most of the Salzlandkreis district.
+Anhalt was an electoral constituency (German: Wahlkreis) formerly represented in the Bundestag.
+It elected one member via first-past-the-post voting.
+It was located in central Saxony-Anhalt, comprising the Anhalt-Bitterfeld district and most of the Salzlandkreis district.

 Anhalt was created for the 2002 federal election.
-Since 2021, it has been represented by Kay-Uwe Ziegler of the Alternative for Germany (AfD).
+It was abolished ahead of the 2025 federal election, as Saxony-Anhalt lost one of its constituencies.

 Geography

-Anhalt is located in central Saxony-Anhalt.
-As of the 2021 federal election, it comprises the district of Anhalt-Bitterfeld as well as the Salzlandkreis district excluding the municipalities of Aschersleben, Barby, Bördeland, Calbe, Schönebeck, Seeland.
+Anhalt was located in central Saxony-Anhalt.
+As of the 2021 federal election, it comprised the district of Anhalt-Bitterfeld as well as the Salzlandkreis district excluding the municipalities of Aschersleben, Barby, Bördeland, Calbe, Schönebeck, Seeland.

 History

 Anhalt was created in 2002 and contained parts of the abolished constituencies of Dessau – Bitterfeld, Halle-Neustadt – Saalkreis – Köthen, and Wittenberg – Gräfenhainichen – Jessen – Roßlau – Zerbst.
 In the 2002 and 2005 elections, it was constituency 71 in the numbering system.
 In the 2009 election, it was number 72.
-Since the 2013 election, it has been number 71.
+From the 2013 election, it was number 71.

 Originally, it comprised the independent city of Dessau and the districts of Köthen and Wittenberg.
 It was reconfigured ahead of the 2009 election, losing most of its former territory from the Wittenberg district and gaining area in the new Salzlandkreis and Anhalt-Bitterfeld districts.